Atlatl1807/badapple-oledbuzzer/README.md

 # badapple-oledbuzzer
 Plays Bad Apple on an oled screen and a buzzer
-Made for DSTIKE bad watch (it might be discontinued)
+Made for DSTIKE bad watch

 Since I ran out of memory and I'm not that good at optimiziaton, it only shows 1 frame and only plays the first 100 notes.